Leckhampton: The Leckhampton Riots

 In 1894, Henry J. Dale of the Leckhampton Quarry Company Limited bought 26 acre of land on Leckhampton hill.
 To the outrage of local people, he fenced off the area, closing footpaths and warning that anyone found on the land would be treated as trespassers.
 He also built Tramway Cottage on Daisybank Road, a site that had been used to host a travelling funfair every Good Friday.

 In March 1902, about 10,000 protesters tore down the fences and converged on Daisybank Road where they destroyed the cottage.
 The ringleaders were arrested and sent to Gloucester Prison.
 Henry Dale rebuilt Tramway Cottage but in 1906 another large group of protesters demolished Dale's fences and gathered at Daisybank Road with the intention of demolishing it again.
 This time, they were met by the town magistrate (George Backhouse Witts) and a number of policemen.
 The magistrate read the Riot Act and, once more, the ringleaders were sent to prison.

 The protesters' leaders had met at the Malvern Inn (now a private house in Leckhampton Rd opposite the end of Church Rd), a fact commemorated by a plaque on the wall of the house.
 The Inn ceased trading in the 1990s.
 It had a sign portraying a view of the Malverns with the Devil's Chimney in the foreground.

 In 1929, Cheltenham Town Council bought the land on the hillside, making it available once more for public access.

 The Leckhampton community

 Leckhampton Village Hall, formerly the Parish Hall of St Peter's Church, is a Grade II listed building in Church Road.
 It provides a base for community activities, amateur dramatics (Leckhampton Players) and dance classes (Leckhampton Tappers).
 Following a major fundraising effort, the roof was replaced in 2009 at a cost of some £90,000.

 The village has a playing field (known as Burrows Field) for cricket, rugby, and football matches, with a play area and nursery nearby.
+Local football club Leckhampton Rovers play their home matches at the village playing field.

 The main shopping area for Leckhampton residents is the Bath Road, a mile or so north of the old village centre.

 The Wheatsheaf Pub was a favourite drinking spot of Brian Jones.

 The Old Patesians R.F.C. is based at the foot of the hill.